arcus/Arcus_Labs_Orientation/arcus_orientation.md

 Requesting data means describing both the cohort you want data from (for example, male patients currently aged 13 or above who have an ICD E or F diagnosis code) and the fields you want (for example, demographic data, diagnoses, and emergency department encounter information).

 If you need help determining which data you need from the Arcus Data Repository, you can work on defining your [clinical cohort](https://education.arcus.chop.edu/arcus-clinical-cohorts/) by using the [Arcus cohort discovery tool](https://arcus.chop.edu/cohort-discovery).
-If you need help using Arcus cohort discovery, you can visit our [resources page](https://www.research.chop.edu/applications/arcus/resources) to find the Cohort Discovery Job Aid.
+If you need help using Arcus cohort discovery, check out the [Cohort Discovery Job Aid](https://forum.arcus.chop.edu/t/cohort-discovery-tool-job-aid/590) on the Arcus Forum.
 You may also ask your Project Owner, if you have a scientific project, or submit a ticket at the [Arcus Help Center](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/302) for assistance.

 To explore the tables and variables available in the [Arcus Data Repository (ADR)](https://education.arcus.chop.edu/arcus-data-repository/), you can use the [ADR Data Model Browser](https://adr-mdm.arcus.chop.edu/browser/).
 Note that the data model browser is most useful for folks who have already built some familiarity with the ADR --- if you're still finding your way around, then please reach out to Arcus staff for help deciding which tables and variables you will need.